 The IIS offers an open atmosphere with an ambitious thinking and working environment, where implementation and development are intertwined.
-Participating degree programmes and institutes are given the room for experimentation and knowledge sharing within the IIS.
-Lecturers contribute to educational innovation on the basis of educational practice, and new ideas can be immediately tested in the courses and degree programmes.
+Participating degree programmes and institutes are given room for experimentation and knowledge sharing within the IIS.
+Lecturers contribute to educational innovation on the basis of educational practice, and new ideas can be tested immediately in the courses and degree programmes.

 More than 3,000 students study at the IIS.
 The IIS offers a number of interdisciplinary degree programmes.
 In addition, there is a broad range of elective courses (minors, honours courses and various public activities) for students from all faculties, employees and other interested parties external to the UvA.
 Activities always have an interdisciplinary character and are developed with one or more faculties.

 The Institute for Interdisciplinary Studies has many national and international partners and is member of the Association for Interdisciplinary Studies (AIS).
 In addition, the IIS is co-founder of the International Network for Interdisciplinarity and Transdisciplinarity.